Mausoleums of Multan: Other mausoleums and tombs

-The long brick tombs generally known as Nuagaza tombs, or the "nineyarder tombs".
+The long brick tombs are generally known as nuagaza tombs, or the "nine-yarder tombs".
 This term is generally applied in the sub-continent to the warriors and martyrs of Islam who fell in action against the Hindus at the time of the early invasions of the Muslims.

 Outside the Delhi Gate, nearly twelve yards in length, there is a stone of chocolate color with marks of light yellow on it, 27 in in diameter and 78 in thick, with a hole through the middle 9 in in diameter.
 It is called Manka.
-People say the saint wore it round his neck, while some maintain that it was his thumb ring.
 The tomb is asserted to be 1300 years old.
 It is possible that it may belong to the times of the early Muslim invasion under Mohammad bin Qasim.

-Chisht Nagar is a Shrine of a great saint Maulana Ghulam Rabbani Ramdasi Chishti Sabri(1918–1988) near Jahanian Mandi, Multan.
+Chisht Nagar is a Shrine of a great saint Maulana Ghulam Rabbani Ramdasi Chishti Sabri (1918–1988) near Jahanian Mandi, Multan.